A New Wave of Retail Reopenings in Dallas | PaperCity Magazine

 The coolest hotel shop will welcome shoppers during limited hours when The Adolphus opens its doors again on May 21.

-For more reopened local shops, visit our May 1 post.
+For more reopened local shops, check out our May 1 story.